 SET n p Initiates setting procedure for setting group n (n = 1, 2, 3, 4, 5, or 6).
-Option p directs the the ALARM output contact pulses closed.
+Option p directs the relay

 The relay clears event buffers when new settings are stored.
-If n is the active setting group, setting procedure for the global setting group at setting p (e.g., if p = TDUR, the setting procedure starts at setting TDUR, bypassing all settings before TDUR).
+If n is the active setting group, the setting procedure for the global setting group at setting p (e.g., if p = TDUR, the setting procedure starts at setting TDUR, bypassing all settings before TDUR).
 If optional p is not used, the setting procedure starts at the beginning.